0x000NULL/StrideSync/docs/user-guides/getting-started.md

 4. **Join the Community**
    - Share your runs on social media
-   - Connect with other StrideSync users
+   - Connect with other Stride Keeper users
    - Participate in virtual challenges

 ## Getting Help